Coats Marsh Weir

 More information on the history of the project and how this decision was arrived at can be in the FAQ section of this page.

-The Coats Marsh Dam Preliminary Decommissioning Plan is the initial phase of design and planning and is available for review in the Documents section of this page.
+The final Coats Marsh Dam Decommissioning Plan is complete and is available for review in the Documents section of this page.

 Want to get involved and stay updated about this project?